Eventide 2: The Sorcerers Mirror

 Developer: The House of Fables | Publisher: Artifex Mundi | Release Date: 2016 | Genre: Adventure / Casual / Hidden Object | Website: Official Website | Purchase: Steam

 Sadly, Eventide 2 doesn’t feature any bonus chapter after completing the game, which is strange as the original title had one.
 Instead, the game now features a couple of moral choices, which can play a small role in how events play out towards the end of the story.
 For example, when creating a healing potion to assist someone who has been hampering your progress, you can choose to add some ingredients that would temporarily paralyze him as well.
 Although this is not very moral, it can save you a lot of trouble.
-There aren’t many of these moral choices and their impact isn’t quite as big as we would have liked, but it is still an interesting addition.
+There aren’t many of these moral choices, and their impact isn’t quite as significant as we would have liked, but it is still an interesting addition.
 The only other “extra” during your adventure is hidden imp cards and mirrors that can be found if you are an achievement hunter or completionist.

 While Eventide 2 falls a little short in most areas compared to its predecessor, it is still an entertaining adventure and a polished example of the genre.
-The lack of mythical creatures and its length does count against it, but we would be lying if we said it wasn’t fun to thwart the immortal sorcerer.
+The lack of mythical creatures and its length count against it, but we would be lying if we said it wasn’t fun to thwart the immortal sorcerer.
 The audio is fairly good, even if there aren’t that many background music tracks, and the voice acting, which actually features narration by Michael McConnohie, isn’t too bad either.
-If you were a fan of the original you might have to lower your expectations a bit for this sequel, but despite its flaws, it is still one of the better games in the genre and well worth playing.
+If you were a fan of the original, you might have to lower your expectations a bit for this sequel, but despite its flaws, it is still one of the better games in the genre and well worth playing.

 System Requirements